What Are Bob Ross Paintings Worth? A Bob Ross Painting Sold in Aspen for $2 MILLION.

 “Bob Ross was a strange genius, and when he was alive a lot of people in the incredibly fake and phony art world sneered at him.
 It was always petty jealousy from people with little or no talent or the dreaded ‘invented talent’ which is the worst kind of parasite there is in the world of what passes for art nowadays.

-“You had, and still have, these uninspired and self-proclaimed artists who throw a little paint on a canvas, then do something to evoke a socially or religiously offensive response, and hang it in a Soho gallery and think the are the hottest thing since Giotto, when in fact the average artist on display in modern art museums throughout the USA and Europe, have no real talent at all.
-Their talent is getting publicity about a great talent they don’t actually possess.
+“You had, and still have, these uninspired and self-proclaimed artists who throw a little paint on a canvas, then do something to evoke a socially or religiously offensive response, and hang it in a Soho gallery and then go on to think they are the hottest thing since Giotto, when, in fact, the average artist on display in modern art museums throughout the USA and Europe, have no real talent at all.
+Their only talent is accumulating interest and publicity about a great artistic talent they don’t actually possess.
+It’s a total con job.

 “Keep in mind that the great artists of the past had patrons come to them and stand in awe of their art, but in recent years, artists like Andy Warhol and Damien Hirst and so many others have totally invented themselves as ‘artists,’ when in fact they basically have, or had, no true talent aside from self-promotion.
 It’s an ‘Emperor’s New Clothes’ kind of thing and it has ruined the world of real art for over 40 years — perhaps even longer and as far back as Chagall and Dali.

 Ross, on the other hand, could create tranquil beauty, and he did it in two mediums.
 He created a still image on a moving TV projection.
 Think about what that means?
 Bob spoke to and about the paintings as he created them.
-Are they simplistic as some people claim?
+The artwork exists on two planes of reality.
+One was three-dimensional, the painting itself, and the other was two dimensional, the image you see on the TV.
+It’s the ultimate definition of what is actually art as we know it to be.
+Are Bob Ross’ works so simplistic as some people claim?
 Totally not.
-They are unique and they are the truest form of folk art of the modern age up to the year 2000.
+They are unique and they are the truest form of folk art or TV art of the modern age up to the year 2000.

 “Bob Ross painted pretty paintings on a TV screen — and there is where the true art of it all rises to the surface.
 Naturally there are art critics who will decry this, but in truth there is no such thing as an art critic who really knows anything beyond his limited skill set.
 A critic in the art world is usually someone who has failed as an artist or a dealer in fine and real art.
 They can’t discover real art, so they invent some.
 They anoint junk as fine art and sell it.